Vrushabh271/DSA/README.md

 # WEEK 1:-

-# The uploaded questions are basic practice questions and are not available on LeetCode.
+-The uploaded questions (solve on vs code) are basic practice questions and are not available on LeetCode.

 ## Day 1 (5/07/26)
  - Palindrome Number(Easy)